-Recent substantive legislative reforms have led to increased demand for expertise in the field of corporate law.
+Our Future Reimagined There is a sustained demand for expertise in the field of corporate law.
 An LLM in Corporate Law provides the ideal foundation for specialising in this popular focus area.

 The Master's in Corporate Law can be completed in one year for full-time students and over two years for part-time students.
 It consists of a minor dissertation on a corporate law topic together with three taught modules as set out below: